gh-mentor/c-sharp-workshop/ex1-concurrency/ex1b-concurrent-data-structures/README.md

 # Concurrent Data Structures Lab (with Copilot)

 ## Lab Goal
-Enhance the C# app in the `Before` folder to closely resemble the working example in the `After` folder.
+Enhance the C# app in the `Before` folder to complete the implementation of concurrent data processing.
+The app should read stock data from a CSV file, process it concurrently using multiple consumer tasks, and support cancellation.

+The sample solution is in the `After` folder.

 Use GitHub Copilot to help you make each change.

 ---